OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Structure of a program

 A Mini program is written as a set of source code files.
-You can write separate source code files, and they will automatically be compiled and linked them together to make an executable AVM program.
+You can write separate source code files, and they will automatically be compiled and linked together to make an executable AVM program.

 ## Top level declarations